An Average Work Week For Moms: 98 Hours, Study Finds

-The study of 2,000 American mothers with kids between 5 and 12 years old found that the average mother “clocks in” at 6:23 a.m. and “clocks out” at 8:31 p.m., an average of 14 hours a day.
-Of course, there are no days off for mothers so this includes the weekends meaning the average week comes out to nearly 100 hours.
+The study of 2,000 American mothers with kids between five and 12 years old found that the average mother “clocks in” at 6:23 a.m. and “clocks out” at 8:31 p.m., for an average work day of 14 hours.
+Of course, there are no days off for mothers, so this includes the weekends, which means the average week comes out to nearly 100 hours.

 “The results of the survey highlight just how demanding the role of mom can be and the non-stop barrage of tasks it consists of,” said Casey Lewis, MS, RD and Health & Nutrition Lead at Welch’s, via Yahoo.
 “Busy moms may identify with the list of ‘lifesavers’, which highlights not just a rigorous workload but a constant requirement to feed and fuel the family, week in and week out.”